itsnayabsd/website/_posts/programming/2020-03-12-getting-started-with-c-linux.md

 toc: true
 ---
 ## Introduction
 A programmer's job typically involves writing a program, compiling, executing and debugging.
-This article helps any newbie to get started C programming language, including setting up the system for programming, the compilation process and debugging.
+This article helps any newbie to get started C programming language, including setting up the system for programming, the compilation process and execution mechanism.

 {% include image.html url="getting-started-with-c.png" description="Getting started with C" %}